 What will participants create and walk away with?

 - Designs for a 2nd, larger-scale pilot of their proposed solution

 - A set of storytelling tools and plan for building a supporting coalition

 Participants are eligible for grants to support their ongoing pilot work.
 Participants can also receive ongoing support to continue piloting following the workshops through our communities of practice, Targeted Networks.

 - The pre-work for Design Fellowship will take participants approximately 3-4 hours prior to the first workshop.

-- The four workshops will be full-day experiences.
-These will remain virtual until public health recommendations change.
+- The four workshops will be full-day experiences, typically running from 8:30 am to 3:00 pm EST. These will remain virtual until public health recommendations change.

 - Monthly applied design work and coaching sessions will take participants between 6-8 hours.

 - Two 45-minute check-ins during the semester following Fellowship where coaches will check in on pilot progress and learnings.

 Do team members need to quit their jobs to participate?